2011 Grant Recipient

 Reexamination of the standing architecture recovered in Boyd’s 1900 campaign combined with the results of excavation and contextual study conducted by the Azoria Project allow us to reconstruct a garrison tower and signal tower of 3rd to early 2nd century B.C. date, their associated assemblages, as well as the archaeological and historical contexts of Hellenistic occupation at the site and in the broader region.
 The towers were established by the competing city-sates of Hierapytna and Praisos during a period of territorial expansion and conflict culminating in the domination of Hieraptyna as the principal power in the region.
 The results will form a book-length publication, documenting the architectural remains recovered in Boyd’s excavation, and providing an overview of the associated artifact, faunal and plant assemblages, and a discussion of garrison towers in Hellenistic Crete and the broader Aegean.

-Click on the images from the site for full-sized renderings
+Click on the images below for full-sized renderings